Colgate Rochester Crozer Divinity School Accreditation

 - Doctor of Ministry in Peace Building and Interfaith Dialogue (HEGIS 2301)

-CRCDS is approved by the University Senate of the United Methodist Church for the preparation of candidates for ordination in The United Methodist Church.
+CRCDS is approved by the University Senate of the United Methodist Church for listing for the preparation of candidates for ordination in The United Methodist Church with Alert.
 The School’s rich course offerings can also prepare for ordination in a variety of other denominations.

 CRCDS coursework is approved by the U.S. Department of Veterans Affairs.
 Students eligible for VA educational benefits should contact their VA representative for more information.